Varunda/gex/gex/README.md

 1. `npm run build`
 1. `dotnet run`
 1. view at https://localhost:6001/
-2. Create and permissions /replays folder dotnet user-secrets set Discord:GuildId $VALUE

-Create all the folders referenced and erroring out, like /temp/test_write.txt

 NOTE: type `.close` into the console window to properly close the game.
 This will kill any BAR games running as well, and properly cancel everything